infretis/infentory/water_dissociation/lammps/README.md

 Navigate to the `step2_infretis` folder and fire off `infretisrun -i infretis.toml`.

-⏮️ At this point, reviewing the main outcomes of a path sampling simulation may be useful to remind yourself why we are doing this.
+At this point, reviewing the main outcomes of a path sampling simulation may be useful to remind yourself why we are doing this ⏮️

 Then move on to the next step.

 ## Step 3: Analysis of the results
 Open a new terminal, run `mamba activate cosy_24`, and navigate to the same directory.

 We may now start visualizing the results as infretis produces them.
 Of interest are paths (trajectories) with large order parameter values.
-These may be reactive and contain information on how the water deprotonation occurs 👀!
-The next task is therefore to identify a path with a large order parameter.
+These may be reactive and contain information on how the water deprotonation occurs 👀 The next task is therefore to identify a path with a large order parameter.

 Open the `sim.log` and look for accepted MC moves by searching `'ACC'`.
 These lines give you the length of the path `len` and the min/max order parameter value `op: [min, max]`.
 Find a path with a large OP value (above 4.0).
 Identify the `new_path_nr` by looking at the line above for `old_path_nr -> new_path_nr`.